spikegrobstein/capistrano-mailgun/README.md

 ## Function API

 `capistrano-mailgun` has a couple of methods to enable you to send emails easily.
 The following are the functions:

+### mailgun.build_recipients( recipients )

+Given an array of email addresses, this will join them with a comma so any recipients field with more than 1 recipient will be formatted properly.
+Typically, you will only use this function in the event that you're using `mailgun.send_email`.

 ### mailgun.notify_of_deploy